Manuèle Bernardi, was born in 1959 in Saint-Tropez, France. She lives and works in Roussilon, France.

 it anchors its works in our period.
 They crystallize questionings in the intimate and universal echos.

-France in Galleries and institutions (Consortium of Dijon).
-His work revolves around the relationship between visual arts and music.
+His work evolves around the relationship between visual arts and music.

-His different experiments are built around the subject matter of objects,
+His different experiments are built around the matter of objects,

 to their learning at first glance.
-He uses his materials as a support for
+He uses these materials as a support for

 sliding between two universes.